rcmanaure/stock-app-flask/flask_api/README.md

-# Flas Project by Ruben Castillo
+# FlasK Project by Ruben Castillo

 ## DOCKER COMMANDS TO USE: